viamrobotics/docs/docs/tutorials/scuttle-gamepad.md

 ---
-title: "Controlling a Scuttle Robot on Viam with a Bluetooth Gamepad"
+title: "Controlling a SCUTTLE Robot on Viam with a Bluetooth Gamepad"
-linkTitle: "Driving Scuttle with a Gamepad"
+linkTitle: "Driving SCUTTLE with a Gamepad"
 weight: 30
 type: "docs"
-description: "Controlling a Scuttle Robot on Viam with a Bluetooth Gamepad"
+description: "Controlling a SCUTTLE Robot on Viam with a Bluetooth Gamepad"
 ---
-The purpose of this tutorial is to add a Bluetooth gamepad input controller to a Scuttle Bot being controlled with a Raspberry Pi having the Raspian OS 64-bit Lite and Viam Server installed.
+The purpose of this tutorial is to add a Bluetooth gamepad input controller to a SCUTTLE Robot being controlled with a Raspberry Pi having the Raspian OS 64-bit Lite and Viam Server installed.
-Now you can try to drive the Scuttle around like an RC car using the EasySMX ESM-9101 Wireless Controller.
+Now you can try to drive the SCUTTLE around like an RC car using the EasySMX ESM-9101 Wireless Controller.

 ## Prerequisites

-* A pre-configured and controllable (via keyboard on the Viam App ([https://app.viam.com](https://app.viam.com)) Scuttle Robot.
+* A pre-configured and controllable (via keyboard on the Viam app ([https://app.viam.com](https://app.viam.com)) SCUTTLE Robot.
-Refer to the [Setting up a Scuttle with Viam](../scuttlebot) tutorial, if necessary.
+Refer to the [Setting up a SCUTTLE Robot with Viam](../scuttlebot) tutorial, if necessary.
-* Connection to the Viam App
+* Connection to the Viam app
 * EasySMX ESM-9101 Wireless Controller

-The following video demonstrates controlling a scuttle bot using a bluetooth gamepad:<br>
+The following video demonstrates controlling a SCUTTLE Robot using a bluetooth gamepad:<br>

 {{<video src="../videos/scuttledemos_gamepad.mp4" type="video/mp4">}}

-## Adding the Controller to the Scuttle's Config
+## Adding the Controller to the SCUTTLE's Config

-To add this controller to the robot’s config, from the Viam App ([https://app.viam.com](https://app.viam.com)), click on our old friend, **New COMPONENT**.
+To add this controller to the robot’s config, from the Viam app ([https://app.viam.com](https://app.viam.com)), click on our old friend, **New COMPONENT**.
 <OL>
 <li>On the Create Component screen, enter "gamepad" as the component <strong>Name</strong>  and select "input_controller" for the component <strong>Type</strong>. </li>

 <li>There are no <strong>Model</strong> options for input_controllers.
 Therefore, for <strong>Model</strong>, please manually enter, "gamepad," (without the quotes) then press Tab.
-The Viam App will retain your entry.</li>
+The Viam app will retain your entry.</li>

 <li>Click <strong>New Component</strong>.
-The Viam App opens the Component Config panel for the gamepad. </li>
+The Viam app opens the Component Config panel for the gamepad. </li>
 <li>On the Component Config panel, leave <strong>Depends On</strong> set to empty.</li>
-<li>The Viam App does not add any JSON Attributes to the input_controller configuration.
+<li>The Viam app does not add any JSON Attributes to the input_controller configuration.
 Please add the following Attributes:
 </OL>